Who’s running for Kansas governor? An up-to-date guide

-The 2018 campaign for Kansas governor is producing a large field of candidates.
+The 2018 campaign for Kansas governor has produced a large field of candidates -- from elected officials, businessmen and even high schoolers.

-The number of candidates keeps increasing, ensuring competitive contests for both the Republican and Democratic nomination.

-Candidates face their first big test this fall as they try to raise money.
-They are competing for a limited pool of large donors and that may eventually force out some hopefuls.
+The race for the Republican and Democratic nominations feature some of the top figures in both parties, as well as those who have been off the political scene for years.

 Democratic candidates